Chieze-Franklin/Bolt.js-Book/bolt-events/app-events.md

-    "name": String, //the name of the event, in this case 'app-stopping' "publisher": String, //the name of the app that published, in this case 'bolt' "body": Object //currently an object representing the context of the app that is about to be stopped
+    "name": String, //the name of the event, in this case 'app-stopping' "publisher": String, //the name of the app that published, in this case 'bolt' "body": Object //currently an object representing the context of the app that is about to be stopped }

-    "publisher": String //the name of the app that published, in this case 'bolt' }
 ```